choushishi/Thesis/Readme.txt

-This is a thesis being created by Sijian Deng
+This is a thesis being created by Sijian Deng.
+As you can see this is a first try because I'M personally expecting a high possibility of my boss to reject it.

-Full of shit
+It's FULL OF SHIT